Skip to content

 Latest Stories

-Father arrested, son wanted for detonating homemade bomb near Lehigh Valley polling place
+Father and son charged with detonating homemade bomb near Lehigh Valley polling place

-Father arrested, son wanted for detonating homemade bomb near Lehigh Valley polling place
+Father and son charged with detonating homemade bomb near Lehigh Valley polling place

 Lehigh County District Attorney's Office.

 CATASAUQUA, P.A.
-(KYW Newsradio) — A father is in custody and his son is being sought on charges they exploded a bomb near a polling place in Lehigh County on Tuesday.
+(KYW Newsradio) — A father and son are in custody on charges they exploded a bomb near a polling place in Lehigh County on Tuesday.

 Authorities said 56-year-old Matthew Pletz and his son, 24-year-old Jack Pletz of Catasauqua, threw a homemade bomb from their pickup half a block from a church being used as a polling place on Pennsylvania’s Primary Day.
 No one was injured and voting was not disrupted.